fga-eps-mds/MeasureSoftGram-CLI/README.md

 ```

 To show all MeasureSoftGram commands
-If do you want to see all commands use
+If do you want to see all commands use:
-use:

 ```
 pip install .
 ```